-Monitor usage using cluster and pool tags
+Monitor usage using tags

-To monitor cost and accurately attribute Databricks usage to your organization’s business units and teams (for chargebacks, for example), you can tag clusters and pools.
-These tags propagate both to detailed DBU usage reports and to AWS EC2 and AWS EBS instances for cost analysis.
+To monitor cost and accurately attribute Databricks usage to your organization’s business units and teams (for chargebacks, for example), you can add custom tags to workspaces and compute resources.
+Databricks recommends using system tables (Public Preview) to view usage data.
+See Billable usage system table reference.

 Tagged objects and resources